parafoxia/analytix/README.md

 ## Quickstart

 Before you begin, you will need to have a Google Developers project with the YouTube Analytics API enabled.
-You can find instructions on how to do that in the [YouTube Analytics API docs](https://developers.google.com/youtube/reporting/v1/code_samples/python#set-up-authorization-credentials/).
+You can find instructions on how to do that in the [documentation](https://analytix.readthedocs.io/en/latest/refs/yt-analytics-setup.html).

 Once you've done that, retrieving reports down is easy.
 The below example loads credentials from a secrets file, and gets as much information as possible from the last 28 days.